Erudika/scoold/README.md

 **Important:** You must to whitelist the [Para endpoints](https://paraio.org/docs/#031-github) in the admin consoles of each authentication provider.
 For example, for GitHub you need to whitelist `https://parahost.com/github_auth` as a callback URL (redirect URL).
-Same thing applies for the other providers, **except Facebook**.
+Same thing applies for the other providers.
 For these two providers you need to whitelist these two URLs, containing the public address of Scoold:
 ```
 https://myscoold.com
 https://myscoold.com/signin